-To serve and support the keiki of Hawaiʻi by providing diapers and wipes to organizations that assist low-income families with young children.
+To serve and support the keiki of Hawaiʻi by providing diapers, wipes, and other basic essentials to organizations that assist low-income families with young children.

 We believe no child should suffer from diaper need.
 All children deserve access to clean, dry diapers.
 Access to diapers improves the physical, mental, and economic well-being of babies, families, and communities.